MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-teams-workflow.md

 - The thumbnail image of the meeting in .jpg format
 - Meeting metadata and meeting chapters (as applicable) in .json format

-When viewing meeting audio transcript files in a review set,
+To view meeting audio transcript files in a review set, you'll select the meeting and the **Transcript** viewer on the meeting details pane.
 The following screenshots show an example of a meeting in the Teams client and the meeting transcript file of the same meeting in the review set.

 #### Meeting in Teams client